doc-detective/github-action/README.md

 # Doc Detective as a GitHub Action

 > :octocat: The official GitHub Action for [Doc Detective](https://github.com/doc-detective/doc-detective).
-Keep your docs accuate with ease.
+Keep your docs accurate with ease.

 ## Usage